shyamjalan/Object-Localization-with-Tensorflow/README.md

 # Object-Localization-with-Tensorflow
 This project was completed under the Flipkart Grid Challenge Round 2 on Dare2Compete.com.
-Our team was able to gain 87% accuracy and an All India Rank 97 and Rank 1 in our college, BIT Mesra
+Our team was able to gain 87% accuracy and an All India Rank 97 and Rank 1 in our college, BIT Mesra.

+The images used for training and testing may be downloaded from the link :- https://drive.google.com/open?id=1wTcAVp67-H9XR2r2oKhgyLkOPFCPac8L

 # Tools AND Libraries Used:
 1. os